About Votito

 The Votito Knowledge Base

 The collection covers methods for clarifying outcomes and framing problems, generating and prioritising ideas, running effective discovery and research, validating assumptions, making evidence-led decisions and measuring impact.
 Every article is designed to be useful in a few minutes: enough detail to understand the method, decide whether it fits, and act.
-Where a method has a canonical source — a paper, a book, a conference talk — the article cites it so readers can follow the trail to the original work.
+Where a method has a canonical source (a paper, a book, a conference talk) the article cites it so readers can follow the trail to the original work.

 Editorial stance

-The knowledge base is outcome-driven, evidence-led and focused on impact over output.
 We prefer methods that make teams clearer about what they are trying to change in the world over methods that generate more process.
 We prefer methods that have been tested, not just in academic research, but in published case studies or in our own and our clients’ teams, over speculative frameworks.
 We prefer short, pragmatic entries over exhaustive treatises.
+The full editorial practice, including what we explicitly do not do, is on the editorial policy page.

 Who writes here